jquense/yup/README.md

 You **must** have the `strictNullChecks` compiler option enabled for type inference to work.

 We also recommend settings `strictFunctionTypes` to `false`, for functionally better types.
-Yes this reduces overall soundness, however TypeScript already disables this check anyway for methods and constructors (note from TS docs):
+Yes this reduces overall soundness, however TypeScript already disables this check for methods and constructors (note from TS docs):

 > During development of this feature, we discovered a large number of inherently
 > unsafe class hierarchies, including some in the DOM.
 Because of this,